OLIMEX/OLINUXINO/SOFTWARE/A20/A20-build/README.txt

 # patch -p0 < SPI.patch

-3.3 configure the system
+3.2 configure the system

-Here you need from a20 configuration file – a20_olimex_defconfig .
+Here you need from a20 configuration file â€“ a20_olimex_defconfig .
 The file contains all kernel module settings.

 Download a20_olimex_defconfig  using wget command